W251 R-Class EGR Issues

 Reactions:chrisboc and Fredauto

-Yes, completely possible that the aftermarket one is crap...
-Hopefully the OEM works!
+Yeah, it's quite possible that the aftermarket version is crap.
+I hope the OEM version works!

-In fact, the MAF sensor serves to calculate the flow of the EGR, therefore, in case of malfunctions in the system, you need to check the reliability of the MAF, the tightness of the exhaust system and intake system, the serviceability and cleanliness of the EGR valve itself and the absence of tuning kits or tuning the firmware of the CDI unit.
-There were also cases on OM642 when the inner shell of the corrugated pipe to the USR valve peeled off, because of this the gas flow decreased uncontrollably.
+In essence, the mass air flow sensor is used to calculate the EGR flow rate, so if there are any faults in the system, it is necessary to check the reliability of the MAF, the tightness of the exhaust and intake systems, the serviceability and cleanliness of the EGR valve itself, as well as the absence of tuning kits or CDI unit firmware settings.
+Also on OM642 there were cases when the inner casing of the corrugated pipe to the EGR valve came off, because of this the gas flow was uncontrollably reduced.

 • Like [+1]